• Home

 DEEP BREATHING EXERCISES

-Deep breathing exercises are a well-known relaxation technique used to help people manage their stress and anxiety.
+Breathing exercises are a well-known relaxation technique used to help people manage their stress and anxiety.

 Deep breathing can provide an immediate calming effect and is an effective way to reduce feelings of being overwhelmed.